Endometrial (Uterine) Cancer: Staging and Treatment

 Immunotherapy

 Immunotherapy is the use of medication to help your immune system fight cancer.
-Examples of immunotherapy medications used to treat endometrial cancer are pembrolizumab and dostarlimab.
+Examples of immunotherapy medications used to treat endometrial cancer are pembrolizumab, nivolumab, and dostarlimab.
 Both of these medications are immune checkpoint inhibitor medications that block a protein called PD-1.
 By blocking PD-1, these medications help your immune system decrease tumor size or slow down cancer cell division.

 Clinical Trials